bootlin/snagboot/docs/snagflash.md

  * -P, --protocol {dfu,ums,fastboot} Protocol to use for flashing

+If running snagflash right after snagrecover e.g. in an automated setting, make sure that U-Boot will expose the DFU/Fastboot/UMS device by the time snagflash runs.
+You might want to configure your recovery U-Boot so that it autoruns the relevant command.
+In case snagflash doesn't find the USB port/UMS device it is looking for, it will retry a few times then fail.

 ## DFU mode

 In DFU mode, snagflash takes two additional arguments :